Air Fryer Recipe

 Method

-1. In a mixing bowl, combine flour, sugar, salt, and yeast.
-Add olive oil and warm water, mixing to form a soft dough.
-Knead for about five minutes until smooth and elastic.
-Cover and let rise for an hour or until doubled in size.
+- In a mixing bowl, stir together the flour, sugar, salt and yeast.
+Add the olive oil and warm water, then mix until you have a soft dough.
+Knead for about five minutes, until smooth and elastic.
+Cover and leave to rise for an hour, or until doubled in size.

-2. In a pan, heat oil and sauté onions and green peppers until soft.
-Add minced lamb or beef, breaking it apart.
-Once browned, mix in tomato paste, paprika, cumin, salt, and pepper.
-Cook for another 5 minutes and set aside to cool slightly.
+- Heat the oil in a pan and sauté the onions and green peppers until softened.
+Add the minced lamb or beef, breaking it up as it cooks.
+Once browned, stir in the tomato paste, paprika, cumin, salt and pepper.
+Cook for another 5 minutes, then set aside to cool slightly.

-3. Deflate the dough gently, divide into two portions, and roll each into a flat oval shape, approximately 25-30 cm long.
+- Gently knock back the dough, divide it into two portions, and roll each one into a flat oval, approximately 25-30 cm long.
 Place on baking paper.

-4. Spread filling evenly over each dough oval, leaving a border.
-Optionally, sprinkle grated cheese on top.
-Fold edges inwards to create a border, pinching ends to form a canoe shape.
+- Spoon the filling evenly over each dough oval, leaving a border around the edge.
+If using, sprinkle the grated cheese over the top.
+Fold the edges inwards to make a raised border, pinching the ends to form a canoe shape.

-5. Preheat air fryer to 180°C. Place one pide at a time in the air fryer basket.
-Cook for about 10-12 minutes or until golden brown and cooked through.
+- Preheat the air fryer to 180°C. Place one pide at a time in the air fryer basket.
+Cook for about 10-12 minutes, or until golden brown and cooked through.

-6. Remove from air fryer, let cool slightly, then slice and serve warm.
+- Remove from the air fryer, leave to cool slightly, then slice and serve warm.

 Why this works in an air fryer